-Several schools delay opening time due to winter weather
+Cache County and Logan School District schools closed, others delayed due to winter weather

-LOGAN, Utah – Cache County and Logan Schools are delaying start times by two hours Monday due to heavy snow overnight, according to school district officials.
+LOGAN, Utah – All Cache County schools will be canceled Monday due to heavy snow overnight.

+Classes at Utah State University have been canceled and the campus is closed.

+Earlier, schools in the area were said to be opening after a two hour delay.

-Box Elder County schools and Utah State University is also delaying start times.
+Box Elder County schools are also delaying start times.

-USU spokesperson, Heather Swenson, says classes on the Logan campus will begin at 10:30 a.m.

 Tamara Stewart with the Box Elder County School District says that along with the two hour delay for most schools, morning kindergarten and preschool have been canceled Monday.